-Also, keep in mind that some companies include their engineering teams resumes in proposals to show prospective clients they have the expertise to get the job done.
-It is a determining factor for engineering firms to win new work, so it’s critical that you keep your information updated.
+If you are not seeking a career change, keep in mind that some companies include their teams resumes in proposals to show prospective clients that they have the expertise to get the job done.
+It can be a determining factor for your firm to win new and exciting projects.

-While updating and/or crafting your engineering resume, consider the following resume writing tips for engineers:
+While updating and/or crafting your engineering resume, consider the following tips:

-Get to the point! – You need to catch the attention of the person reviewing your resume within 30 seconds or less.
-It’s easy for engineers to give a lot of detail, much more than necessary for the hiring manager.
-Your resume should speak specifically to the role you are applying for and should market your background accordingly in a clear and concise manner.
-Consider your audience — in this case, the hiring manager — what are they going to want to see?
-What’s important to them?
-Once you understand that, then tailor your resume specifically to the engineering opportunity.
+Cut to the chase – It is imperative to catch the attention of the person reviewing your resume within 30 seconds or less.
+It is easy for engineers to provide lots of detail but providing too much detail on a resume can be a quick turn off.
+Your resume should speak specifically to the role you are applying for and should market your background in a clear and concise manner.

-Honesty is the best policy – When speaking to what the hiring manager is looking for, never be deceptive or mislead.
-You want to paint a compelling picture of your background, projects, skills, education and experience, but not at the risk of not being 100% truthful.
+Honesty – Honesty is the best policy.
+When speaking to what a hiring manager is looking for, never be deceptive or misleading.
+Paint a compelling picture of your background, projects, skills, education, and experience, but not at the risk of not being 100% truthful.

-I hope these resume writing tips for engineers prove helpful as you update or craft a resume to land a new job or simply to keep your resume relevant and current.
+I hope these resume writing tips prove helpful as you update or craft your resume to land a new job or simply keep it relevant and current.